Meet the Visionary Minds Shaping Our Future Direction

 Christine M. Cole, Consultant

-Christine is one of three authors of the often-cited 2008 study of the Los Angeles Consent Decree and the study of the response to the Boston Marathon bombings called Why Was Boston Strong?
-Christine also served as Chief of Staff for the Secretary of the Massachusetts Executive Office of Public Safety, the governor’s policy advisor for criminal justice and homeland security.
-She previously worked in two municipal police agencies in Massachusetts as a Community Liaison/Policy Advisor and later as Director of Business and Technology.
+Christine is a co-author of the widely cited 2008 study on the Los Angeles Consent Decree and the report Why Was Boston Strong?, which examined the coordinated response to the Boston Marathon bombings.
+Her public service experience includes serving as Chief of Staff to the Secretary of the Massachusetts Executive Office of Public Safety, where she advised the governor on criminal justice and homeland security policy.

 Christine M. Cole